KIT-MBS/pycofitness/README.md

 # About `pycofitness`
-`pycofitness` is a Python implementation of *in silico* mutagenesis for multiple sequence alignments (MSA) of protein or RNA sequence families using **__pseudolikelihood maximization__**  direct couplings analysis (DCA) algorithm.
-The input file for `pycofitness` must be an MSA of sequences in fasta format, with the first sequence representing the reference sequence.
+`pycofitness` is a Python implementation of *in silico* mutagenesis for a target protein or RNA sequence given in input the multiple sequence alignments (MSA) of its homologous sequences.
+It employs **__pseudolikelihood maximization__**  direct couplings analysis (DCA) algorithm.
+The input file for `pycofitness` must be an MSA of sequences in fasta format, with the first sequence representing the sequence to mutate.
+The output consist in the change of fitness for all single site variant of the target sequence.
 The software provides command line utilities, or it can be used as a Python library.

 # Prerequisites
 `pycofitness` is implemented mainly in Python with the pseudolikelihood maximization parameter inference part implemented using C++ backend to enable parallelization.
 It requires: